Jane's Addiction: Legacy and influence

-"Nothing's Shocking influenced me a lot, especially with what Eric Avery proposed from the bass," says Nick Oliveri, of Queens of the Stone Age, Kyuss and Mondo Generator.
+"Nothing's Shocking influenced me a lot, especially with what Eric Avery proposed from the bass," said Nick Oliveri, of Queens of the Stone Age, Kyuss and Mondo Generator.
 "Eric had written the music on his own, the guitars and the drums came later.
 So he inspired me on that side, it is very possible that they were the first really alternative band."

-Not all their contemporaries were impressed, however.
-"People can't be looking at things like Jane's Addiction as some sort of alternative," complained Sugar bassist David Barbe.
-"It's just corporate dick rock.
-It's Van Halen with different makeup artists."
+In a dissenting appraisal from 1993, the Sugar bassist David Barbe said Jane's Addiction was not "alternative" and described them as "corporate dick rock," and "Van Halen with different makeup artists."

 Side projects

-Porno for Pyros

 The band members pursued other projects in the 1990s.
 Farrell and Perkins formed another band, Porno for Pyros, and had some success with their two albums, Porno for Pyros (1993) and Good God's Urge (1996); meanwhile, Avery and Navarro formed Deconstruction and put out a self-titled one-off album in 1994.
 Dave Navarro joined the Red Hot Chili Peppers in 1993 and in the same year Stephen Perkins started a band named Banyan, with core members Nels Cline, Mike Watt, and Willie Waldman (with revolving studio guests).
-Banyan have released three albums as, their self titled-debut, Anytime At All and Live at Perkins' Palace.
+Banyan has released three albums, their self titled-debut, Anytime At All and Live at Perkins' Palace.

-Others

 During their second major split, the band were involved in a number of other projects.
-Navarro, Perkins, and Chaney formed a new band, The Panic Channel, with singer Steve Isaacs, who together released one album, titled (ONe), in 2006.
+Navarro, Perkins, and Chaney formed a new band, The Panic Channel, with singer Steve Isaacs, who together released one album, titled One, in 2006.
 Perry Farrell, together with his wife Etty Lau Farrell and Extreme guitarist Nuno Bettencourt, formed Satellite Party.
 The band signed with Columbia Records and released their debut album, Ultra Payloaded in 2007.
 Eric Avery signed with Dangerbird Records for the release of his solo album Help Wanted in 2008.